flancian/garden/Open Letter to Google.md

 I started the Agora project back in 2017-2019 (depending on how you count) to demonstrate some basic principles in the field of knowledge management that I thought were [[interesting]] and [[important]] to explore in the open.
 With this letter, I want to make the argument that the Agora represents a step forward in the right direction for a company like Google as it navigates the mid 20s.

-# Google should seriously consider becoming more democratic
+# Google should consider becoming more democratic
 Most corporations have historically not been democratic at all; governance wise they tend to be (or become) highly hierarchical, in particular as they age and emergent hierarchies solidify and negotiate market pressures.

-Google toyed with anti-hierarchy early in its lifetime, way before I joined in 2012.
+Google toyed with a form of anti-hierarchy early in its lifetime, way before I joined in 2012.
 The story goes that Larry and Sergey thought that they could do away with (nascent but ever growing) layers of management, and decided that everyone would report directly to them.
-The experiment was cancelled after a few months
+The experiment was cancelled after a few months due to the resulting overload.
+It